 \section{Abstract}

-We provide a simple natural duality for any variety generated by the negation- and implication- free reduct of a finite MV-chain.
+We provide a simple natural duality for the varieties generated by the negation- and implication- free reduct of a finite MV-chain.
 We study these varieties through the dual equivalence thus obtained.
-For example, we fully characterize the algebraically closed, existentially closed and injective members of these varieties.
-We also explore the relationship between our natural duality and Priestley duality in terms of distributive skeletons and Priestley powers.
+For example, we fully characterize their algebraically closed, existentially closed and injective members.
+We also explore the relationship between this natural duality and Priestley duality in terms of distributive skeletons and Priestley powers.